 Prior to the expected occupancy of the 2021 Project, Base Rental Payments are payable from proceeds of the 2021 Bonds on deposit in the Interest Account under the Trust Agreement (the "Capitalized Interest Period").
-If the Authority, for any reason whatsoever, cannot deliver possession of the 2021 Project by the end of the Capitalized Interest Period, the rent payable under the Facility Lease with respect to the 2021 Project shall be abated proportionately, in the proportion which the construction cost of the part or parts of the 2021 Project not yet delivered to the County bears to the aggregate construction cost of the 2021 Project, with respect to the period between the end of the Capitalized Interest Period and the time when the Authority delivers possession.
+If the Authority, for any reason whatsoever, cannot deliver possession of the 2021 Project by the end of the Capitalized Interest Period, the rent payable under the Facility Lease with respect to the 2021 Project shall be abated proportionately, in the proportion which the construction cost of the part or parts of the 2021 Project not yet delivered to the Capitalized Interest Period and the time when the Authority delivers possession.
 There can be no assurance that the construction of the 2021 Project will be substantially completed within the estimated budget or by the expected completion date.
 Pursuant to the Trust Agreement, Additional Bonds can be issued upon compliance with certain conditions to pay the costs of completing the 2021 Project, but there is no assurance that Additional Bonds can or would be issued.
 See "SECURITY FOR THE 2021 BONDS-Additional Bonds" and "RISK FACTORS-Abatement Risk" herein.